How to Grow and Care for Smoke Bush Plant

 Water

 Young plants should be watered deeply and regularly twice a week, but once established, smoke bush has good resistance to drought and dry conditions.
-Mature plants can thrive nicely if watered moderately every 10 days during the active growing season.
+Mature plants thrive if watered moderately every 10 days during the active growing season.

 Temperature and Humidity